zuzanapiarova/philosophers/README.md

 - monitoring thread will keep checking only the philosophers that have the finished variable set to false
 - after all threads finished eating, in the join caller we set stop_simulation to true so monitoring can stop and exit too
 - after each action, philosopher threads check if the monitoring thread did not find any death and set stop_simulation to true, if yes exit right away so we do not print any more information to the console

+## BONUS
+- processes are properly created and freed and they get the philo data
+- need to transfer actions and logging from mandatory
+- add while loop in the child process function to perform the actions until death occurs
+- big challenge: implement the monitoring process

 ## TEST CASES
 ### --- incorrect input - check parsing ---